 I love summer in Sutton.
 There is loads to see and do, including doing nothing, so to help you pick and choose here is my top ten list :

 Hike on the Sutton massif.
 There are over 250km of trails and circuits of all types of difficulty and length.
 Trails are managed by a number of different organizations including PENS and Réserve naturelle des Montagnes-Vertes.
 Day passes are required which can be bought at the trail head, the Tourist office in the village or here at the B&B.

 Visit a vineyard.
 Sutton is located on La Route des Vins – a signposted route linking 18 vineyards.
 Each has their own particular attraction but I particularly like Domaine des Côtes d’Ardoise for its beautiful outdoor sculpture exhibition, L’Orpailleur for its wine museum, Domaine Bresee (right on our doorstep) for its delicious rosé and Chapelle Ste Agnès for its breathtaking location.
 During the week it is worth checking the opening hours.

 Cycle the Mont Sutton circuit.
 With its rolling hills Sutton is not for the faint of heart but keen cyclists flock to Sutton for the challenge of the Mont Sutton circuits and the Jay Peak circuit just over the US border.
-La Vie Dehors in the village and we have a special discount arrangement for our B&B guests.
+You can rent bicycles at Boutique CINETIK in the village and we have a special discount arrangement for our B&B guests.

 Drive the Townships Trail.
 This sign posted route will take you through some of the Townships loveliest scenery and lead you to some of its prettiest villages.
 From Sutton you can follow the Trail through Mansonville to the Abbaye de Sainte-Benoît-du-Lac where you can listen to the Gregorian chanting and buy some cheese!
 Afterwards continue on to Magog and return via Lac Brome (Knowlton).